 By train, ride in any of the train stations Estacio de França, Passeig de Gracia and Estacio Sants going to Sitges.
 Alight in either Vilanova i la Geltru or St. Vincenç de Calders.
 Single-journey fare starts from €4.10 (USD 4.89).
 Travel time is about 40 to 50 minutes.
 For train schedules, click here.

 I will not say much about Lloret de Mar in this post, as I already have a dedicated article on this beautiful city!
 I will just say that it is very underrated.
 It is considered a destination for party animals, but it doesn’t have to be so.
 I guarantee you will spend a wonderful vacation with your family, as a couple or in a group of friends.
 Lloret de Mar is also a great place where you can explore the nature around Barcelona, so it is definitely worth a day trip!

 I have spent 4 days there and I really liked some hidden gems of this coastal city!

 Have a feast at a Michelin-starred restaurant.
 Girona is home to El Celler de Can Roca, the second-best restaurant in the world in 2016.
-Have a feast on their avant-garde and heritage recipes that will give an unforgettable experience to your taste buds.
+Have a feast on their avant-garde and heritage recipes that will give an unforgettable experience to your taste buds!

 Marvel on the glorious Girona Cathedral.
 This one is clustered with tourists because of its nave.
 It is a single one and it’s said to be the widest Gothic nave in the world!
-It has notable Romanesque and Renaissance finishings for you to marvel on, among others.
+The cathedral has notable Romanesque and Renaissance finishings for you to marvel on, among others.
 For more details, click here.

 To get to Girona, take a ride on the non-stop trains from Barcelona to Girona.
 Depart from Barcelona Sants station.
 Travel time via regular AVE trains is about 40 minutes.
 Fare ranges from €9.40 to 31.30 (USD 11.30 to 37.65).
 For train schedules, click here.